-27e and f.
-Check "Yes" and attach the following schedule to the Form 5500 if the plan had any nonexempt transactions with a party-in-interest.
+Lines 27e and 27f.-Check "Yes" and attach the following schedule to the Form 5500 if the plan had any nonexempt transactions with a party-in-interest.

 For purposes of this form, party-in-interest is deemed to include a disqualified person (see Code section 4975(e)(2)).
 The term "party-in-interest" is defined on page 16.
 Nonexempt transactions with a party-in-interest include any direct or indirect: